MY MISSION IS TO MAKE CLOTHING THAT FEELS LIKE HOME.

 When you feel at home in your body and in touch with what clothes it, you are free to focus your energy on what matters most.

 "Elizabeth Suzann Studio" is the second chapter of my design story.
 I have a passion for making things with my own two hands, and I love helping people find comfort and peace in their bodies through clothing.
-I am extremely introverted, and happily spend most of my time at home with my husband and two dogs, Odie and Oscar.
+I am extremely introverted, and happily spend most of my time at home with my husband (Chris), son (Miles), and dog (Oatmeal).
 When I'm not working, I'm most likely tending to my garden or cruising Netflix.
-You can stay in touch with me by joining our mailing list, or e-mail liz [at] elizabethsuzann [dot] com to connect with me directly.
+You can stay in touch with me by joining our mailing list, or e-mailliz [at] elizabethsuzann [dot] comto connect with me directly.